Criminal Defense Latest Articles

 Consequences of domestic violence charge in Michigan lawyer

-As with any criminal conviction, the collateral consequences for domestic violence charges are severe and require an experienced and proven domestic violence attorney.
+As with any criminal conviction, the collateral consequences of a domestic violence charge are severe and require an experienced and proven domestic violence attorney.

 However, a domestic violence conviction carries additional consequences that are unique to the offense.